icepy/paytm/README.md

 # build for web release with minification
 npm run build:web

-# start serve 8089
-python -m SimpleHTTPServer 8089

-# build for weex dev
+# build for weex dev reload at localhost:8089
 npm run dev:weex

 # build for weex release